You will need roughly 5 minutes to read this article.

-Navigate to your project’s deployment configuration page by selecting Project Settings > Deploy on the top right side of the page.
+Navigate to your project’s deployment configuration page by selecting Project Settings on the top right side of the project page, and then the Deploy option in the secondary navigation.

 Edit an existing deployment pipeline or create a new deployment pipeline by selecting + Add new deployment pipeline.
-Create the deployment pipeline to match the exact name of your deployment branch or a wildcard branch.
+If you create a new deployment pipeline, you need to select when it’s triggered.
+You can either match the exact name of a branch or a specify a wildcard branch.

 You have now successfully setup deployment to Heroku.
 Go ahead and push a commit to your configured deploy branch.